michelcaradec/Graph-OLAP/README.md

 - [Writeback](https://docs.microsoft.com/en-us/sql/analysis-services/multidimensional-models/set-partition-writeback).
 - Benchmark.

-This workshop was an opportunity to challenge (and learn) Neo4j and Cypher in an area it wasn't primarily designed for (even if we are dealing with lots of relationships).
+This workshop was an opportunity to challenge (and learn) **Neo4j** and **Cypher** in an area it wasn't primarily designed for (even if we are dealing with lots of relationships).

-Each data engine is designed to address specific purposes, so we can't expect one being as feature-complete as another one for such different fields as OLAP and Graphs.
+Each data engine is designed to address specific purposes, so we can't expect one being as feature-complete as another one for such different fields as **OLAP** and **Graphs**.